ExVeCtr/ExVectrProjectTemplate/README.md

 # VectrProjectTemplate
-Part of the VECTR project.
+Part of the ExVeCtr project.
-This repository contains a template for creating Vectr projects on a windows machine.
+This repository contains a template for creating ExVeCtr projects on a windows machine.
 ## **This project is under initial development.
 Things will probably break.**
 ## How to start:
 - Install VSCode, cmake, git and the visual studio compiler.